 Anne and Ann spring apart, no, don't adjust your clothing, ladies, too obvious!
 Eliza is fury herself; she has defended Anne for years!
 "Oh, is that what you call it?"
 She warns them that they are playing with fire, be aware of that!
 She stalks out, Anne is resolute, Ann flustered.

 *Perhaps there's nothing to be defended against, how about that?
 HOW ABOUT THAT.
 How about if you base your friendship an admiration on something that actually has some relevance in your life, huh?
-I had high hopes for our Eliza, but she's a crappy ally.
+I had high hopes for our Eliza, but she's a crappy friend and a worse ally.

 Instead of the devastation expected by Anne, Ann catches a case of the giggles; shall they go upstairs?
 YES!
 More kissing up against a door; I shall dub that The Wainwright, then they're on the bed and there's no stopping this time, petticoats be damned.